holliscrowder/pathfinder/README.md

 _Logout:_ Logout any time from any page via the 'Logout' button.

-_Home:_ View the PathFinder mission statement.
+_Home:_ View an AI-generated motivational quote and the PathFinder mission statement.

 _Paths:_ View existing paths and create new paths on the Paths page.
 Click the "see details" link to view more details about a given path.